-The Admissions & Records office is responsible for verifying or confirming students' enrollment and degree conferral.
-To request a verification of enrollment, students must complete and sign a Verification of Enrollment form at the Admissions & Records office.
-Verification of enrollment requests will not be accepted by telephone or from persons other than the student without the student's written permission.
+The Admissions & Records Office is responsible for processing Enrollment Verification requests.
+Students must complete a Verification of Enrollment form, and submit the signed request to the Admissions & Records Office for processing.
+Requests are not accepted by telephone or from individuals other than the student without the student's written permission.